ow2-proactive/catalog-client/docs/BucketGrantControllerApi.md

 String sessionID = "sessionID_example"; // String | The session id used to access ProActive REST server.
 String bucketName = "bucketName_example"; // String | The name of the bucket where the catalog objects are stored.
 String username = "username_example"; // String | The name of the user that is benefiting from the access grant.
 String accessType = "accessType_example"; // String | The new type of the access grant.
-It can be either read, write or admin. try {
+It can be either noAccess, read, write or admin. try {
     BucketGrantMetadata result = apiInstance.updateBucketGrantForAUserUsingPUT(sessionID, bucketName, username, accessType);
     System.out.println(result);